kailinkoch/kailin-website/_pages/2022-10-30-image-paraphraser.md

----
-layout: post
+layout: page
-title:  Image Paraphraser?
+title: "Image Paraphraser"
----
+permalink: /image-paraphraser

 *Premise: can you use a generative image model to paraphrase a caption?*